Abil-Shrestha/Landing-page/README.md

-# ReelHyp

-## Project info

-**URL**: https://hero-part-creator.lovable.app/

 # ReelHyp 🚀

 **AI-Generated Authentic UGC for Brands**

 ## Project Overview

 ReelHyp is an AI-powered platform that transforms how brands create user-generated content.
 Our solution generates authentic, engaging UGC-style content tailored to your brand voice and campaign goals in minutes, eliminating the need to chase creators or manage complex production workflows.

+## Project info

+**URL**: https://hero-part-creator.lovable.app/

 ## Competition Track